“Please, I really need your help.”

 Anne Don't go home!
-Anxiety is normal, Get get your sleep, spend time just watching what is going on around you, and then move on.
-You will never have your first trip again…
+Anxiety is normal, Get your sleep, spend time just watching what is going on around you, and then move on.
+You will never have your first trip again.

 Kevin If you go home now you will be regretting it the rest of your life.
 Be brave.
 It will all be fine.
 You're doing what life is really all about.

 Linda I have travelled since I was 17.
 But nothing got me more anxious than 2011 following some sad things that went on in my life before my trip.
-I was very nervous embarking on travelling alone again.
+I was very nervous embarking on traveling alone again.
 When I arrived in Italy I had to force myself to leave the airport.
 I cried when I saw my tiny hotel bed.
 I talked to my best friend at home, and she said “You are just tired.
 Have a cry, wash your face, take a nap, wash, and go out.”
 That is exactly what I did .
 Rome is amazing by night.
 I made friends.
 I have never felt scared or lonely since.
 Enjoy yourself.
 You have nothing to fear but fear itself.
-Everything else is an adventure …now go have fun!
+Everything else is an adventure.

-Ilona You will soon see something that you have always wanted to see, and then you will be totally amazed that you are there, in London, flying solo, and being so brave and strong!!!
+Ilona You will soon see something that you have always wanted to see, and then you will be totally amazed that you are there, flying solo, and being so brave and strong!
 Trust us.
 We know!

 Jill I've travelled solo a lot and the first day of any trip to a new country is scary.
 Just take it slowly, sit in a cafe if you get overwhelmed and people watch for a while.
 Take the city bus tour on day one to get your bearings.
 Please don't go home, just relax, enjoy, and soak up all the new experiences.
 Good luck.
 I'm 72 and still travelling solo.

 Colton You mean to tell me you flew all that way just to turn around?
 The world is your oyster.
 Who knows when you may get an opportunity to do this again?
-You will find people feeling the same way you as you… scared and intimidated.
-Truth is everyone is their first time traveling.
-And once you get past that you'll be overcome with joyous emotions that will be hard to control.
+You will find people feeling the same way you as you: scared and intimidated.
+Truth is, everyone is experiences it their first time traveling.
+Once you get past that you'll be overcome with joyous emotions that will be hard to control.

-And indeed, she did.
-I followed up with Galit the next day, and she was already feeling better and beginning to venture about the city on her own.
-Five days later, she wrote from Amsterdam to express her appreciation.
+And what of Galit, who inspired this post?
+I followed up with her the next day, and she was already feeling better and beginning to venture about the city on her own.
+Five days later, she wrote from Amsterdam to express her appreciation for the outpouring of support from the Solo Traveler community.
 She had enjoyed London and was now starting to get her footing in the next country.